lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 Here is an example of what should be in the Column A Row 0:<br><br>
 C:\Program Files (x86)\Steam\userdata\123456789\config\localconfig.vdf<br><br>
 (ensure the "localconfig.vdf" is on the end of the directory, just like you can see above)<br>
-After that is complete, you do not need to repeat this for subsequent rows.
-Instead, the other rows get ignored by the app and are great for your own notes and organization.
+After that is complete, you do not need to repeat this for subsequent rows under column A. The other rows under column A get ignored by the app and are great for your own notes and organization.
 For you Steam Deck or Linux users, try this for Column A Row 0:<br>
-????/Steam/userdata/123456789/config/localconfig.vdf
+/home/deck/.steam/steam/userdata/123456789/config/localconfig.vdf
 </details>

 <details><summary><b>Column B - Application Name</b></summary>